rpratamasuhud/RickdiculouslyEasy-1/README.md

 ## 🧩 6.
 Conclusion

-The *RickdiculouslyEasy* VM successfully demonstrated a complete penetration testing workflow — from reconnaissance to privilege escalation.
+The *RickdiculouslyEasy* VM successfully demonstrated a complete penetration testing workflow, from reconnaissance to privilege escalation.
 All nine flags were captured with total **130 points**, validating tool efficiency and methodology.
 The environment proved ideal for demonstrating real-world exploitation and reporting standards.